By Tom Pick

 Constantly evolving ways to connect with target markets.
 Finding a way to cut through the noise as more and more methods for reaching people are becoming crowded and new channels are continually emerging.

 Thinking outside the box is essential for those who want to succeed.
 Event strategists stand ON TOP OF the box and see the future.
-Creating strategic content, and better understanding how to measure the behavioral changes stemming from that content, are keys to getting a seat at the table.
+Creating strategic content, and a better understanding of how to measure the behavioral changes stemming from that content, are keys to getting a seat at the table.

 The biggest change event planners will need to deal with in 2020 will be the next disrupting idea, a la the next Airbnb.
 It’s not clear yet what that next disruption will be.